jainiresh/AI-SolveTheCase-Client/README.md

 ## Feature overview
- - User can start with just their SSO email address with Nylas hosted authentication.
+ - User can start with just their SSO email address with well known third party hosted authentication.
  - User can input their own custom day's experience, or opt to choose an AI generated one.
  - Users receive awesome text images, in response to the investigations, and the story.
+ - Each of the gerenated image is been uploaded to pinata, and pinata powers and drives the file uploads and retrieval for the application.
  - Users can choose to view their friends, to invite to the game.
  - Invited friends, and Uninivited friends are segregated in the UI
  - Investigations performed, upto the point of inviting will be shared the invited friend.